Uddhav Thackeray-led Shiv Sena-NCP-Cong govt wins floor test in Maharashtra assembly

 Altogether 169 MLAs vote in favour of the motion of confidence, pro tem Speaker Dilip Walse Patil informed the House.

 Four MLAs abstained, he said.
-Nobody voted against the motion as all the 105 MLAs had walked out of the 288-member House, boycotting the floor test, before head count of MLAs began.
+Nobody voted against the motion as all the 105 MLAs had walked out of the 288-member House, boycotting the floor test, before headcount of MLAs began.

 The saffron party alleged that the swearing-in ceremony of the ministers was not carried out as per the Constitution and that the Assembly session was also not being held as per rules.